kklingenberg/schemaorg-pydantic/README.md

                                   used (since the whole graph will be included).  [default: False]

+  --skip-black                    Disable formatting through black.
+The
+                                  generated output will be considerably
+                                  uglier, but it'll be generated faster.
+                                  [default: False]

   --install-completion [bash|zsh|fish|powershell|pwsh]
                                   Install completion for the specified shell.
   --show-completion [bash|zsh|fish|powershell|pwsh]